PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The following channel-shuffle/Gather orchestrator selects two through seven transactional child passes and internally receives their ordered result tuple.
-Both the public runner and local helper currently discard that tuple, as do the guarded full-post and unguarded late-base production invocations.
-Strict characterization requires typed raw propagation through both layers and phase-specific targets without aggregation.
+The public runner and local helper propagate that typed tuple unchanged.
+The guarded full-post and unguarded late-base production invocations retain it under phase-specific targets without aggregation.
+Policy selection, ordering, shared scope, and boundaries remain unchanged.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned